The beginner’s guide to refinancing your home loan

 When your application to refinance has been conditionally approved, the lender may need to do a valuation on your property to confirm how much it is worth and if you are able to afford the new loan.

 When your new loan has been approved, your new lender will notify your old lender so they can transfer your details and you may need to pay exit fees to your old lender.

 Your new lender will send you all the necessary paperwork such as the mortgage contract and discharge forms.
 When you have signed the contract and settlement occurs, your old loan will be paid off with the funds from your new loan, and your home loan will now be refinanced.

-To discuss whether refinancing is the right option for you, request a free appointment with an Aussie Mortgage Broker today.
+To discuss whether refinancing is the right option for you, request a free appointment with an eChoice mortgage expert.

 Want to learn more about refinancing?
 Head over to the Learning Hub for more tips and tricks.